Man Hunt (Dad's Army): Plot

 During a stealth practice the next day, Walker brings in the tracker dog.
-They test the dog's sniffing power by having Jones pretending to be a Nazi parachutist.
-They remove Jones's jacket and allow the dog to pick up his scent.
+They test the dog's sniffing power by having Jones pretend to be a Nazi parachutist.
+They remove Jones' jacket and allow the dog to pick up his scent.
 As they head up the church hall stairs, Mrs Pike arrives to remind Wilson about their tête-a-tête supper.
 As the platoon, Jones and the dog come charging down the stairs, they knock down Mrs Pike, revealing her underwear.
-Walker remembers that he sold the last pair of knickers to Mrs Pike, and they're white: it was a British parachute.
+Walker remembers that he sold the last pair of knickers to Mrs Pike, and they are white: it was a British parachute.

 Some time later, Hodges notices a parachute stuck in a tree.
 He is so busy trying to get it down that he unwittingly gives directions to Downsend Woods for a man with a peculiar German accent.
-Just as he removes the parachute, the platoon arrive, and after Hodges is mistaken for the parachutist, it isn't long before the dog picks up the scent.
-Hodges tells Mainwaring about the man with the German accent, and it isn't long before they spot him.
+Just as he removes the parachute, the platoon arrive, and after Hodges is mistaken for the parachutist, it is not long before the dog picks up the scent.
+Hodges tells Mainwaring about the man with the German accent, and they soon spot him.

-They follow him to a barn containing a Pekingese dog, a big mansion that was bombed in an air raid the previous year and into a dilapidated old house, where they confront him.
-However, it turns out he's a Viennese ornithologist, having found a golden oriole bird's egg (which the platoon initially mistake for a grenade).
+They follow him to a barn containing a Pekingese dog, a building that was bombed in an air raid the previous year and into a dilapidated old house, where they confront him.
+However, it turns out he is a Viennese ornithologist, having found a golden oriole bird's egg (which the platoon initially mistakes for a grenade).
 Mainwaring asks the man why he kept running away.
 The man explains that since the oriole bird is protected, it is illegal to take its eggs.

 Suddenly, the real German parachutist comes barging in, angry that the platoon keeps running away because he has been trying to surrender to them.